 This report could not have been completed without the valuable comments from participants at three consultation workshops held in Ho Chi Minh City (24 September 2019), Ha Noi (16 October 2019), and Da Nang (18 November 2019).
 In addition, we would like to express our deep gratitude to individuals and representatives of organisations and businesses who participated in our interviews.
 Their contribution are valuable sources of information for this report.

-Finally, we would like to express our sincere thanks to the United Nations Development Program (UNDP), especially Ms. Ida Uusikylä – Innovation Consultant and Ms. Dao Thu Huong – Disability Rights Specialist, for supporting us throughout the implementation of this report.
+Finally, we would like to express our sincere thanks to the United Nations Development Program (UNDP), especially Ms. Catherine Phuong - Assistant Resident Representative, Unit Head of Governance and Participation, Ms. Ida Uusikylä – Innovation Consultant and Mr. Seán O’Connell - Human Rights and Rule of Law Officer, for supporting us throughout the implementation of this report.

 The research team looks forward to receiving contributions from our partners and readers to build on the recommendations and explore opportunities for collaboration in strengthening the rights of persons with disabilities through employment.